 KochChart version 4.0.5 has added a new "Air Data" tab.
 This tab is a table showing some of the input and output values used in making the density altitude (and other) calculations.
 The table will automatically update if a valid station is selected on the Koch tab, a METAR has been retrieved and the "Auto-Update" feature is enabled.

 KochChart version 4.0.4 has added "Auto-Update".
-Now you can leave your Koch chart, your Altitude chart and your Carburetor Ice Potential chart open, and the graphics (along with the Koch tab) will be auto-updated at an interval of your choosing (provided a valid station METAR can be retrieved).
+Now you can leave your Koch chart, your Altitude chart and your Carburetor Ice Potential chart open, and the graphics (along with the "Koch" and "Air Data" tabs) will be auto-updated at an interval of your choosing (provided a valid station METAR can be retrieved).

 KochChart version 4 has been released!
 The new version allows the user to export the charts and values from a session as a .pdf file, which can then be sent to your email-enabled device.